nubenetes/awesome-kubernetes/docs/demos.md

 - [aytartana.wordpress.com: Migrating SpringBoot PetClinic REST to Quarkus](https://aytartana.wordpress.com/2020/08/26/migrating-springboot-petclinic-rest-to-quarkus/)
 - [aalmiray/q-cli](https://github.com/aalmiray/q-cli) Sample Quarkus CLI application
 - [piomin/sample-quarkus-serverless-kafka](https://github.com/piomin/sample-quarkus-serverless-kafka) Demo illustrating how to run Quarkus application on Knative Eventing with Kafka and Funqy modules

+## Golang Demos
+- [==stefanprodan/podinfo==](https://github.com/stefanprodan/podinfo) **Go microservice template for Kubernetes**.
+Podinfo is a tiny web application made with Go that showcases best practices of running microservices in Kubernetes.
+Podinfo is used by CNCF projects like Flux and Flagger for end-to-end testing and workshops.

 ## Kafka
 - [medium: Setting up KafkaSource to send data and displayed with Knative event-display](https://medium.com/@jweng1/setting-up-kafkasource-to-send-data-and-displayed-with-knative-event-display-33891b253442)